translate/pootle/docs/features/permissions.rst

   The right to supply a translation for a specific string or to replace the existing one.
 This implies the right to upload files using the merge method.

-archive
-  The right to download archives (ZIP files) of a project or directory.

-overwrite
-  The right to entirely overwrite a file at the time of upload (instead of the default behaviour of merging translations)

 administrate
   The right to administrate the project or language including administer permissions and delegating rights to users (this is not the same as the site administrator)

-commit
-  The right to update or commit a file to the version control system (if the files are configured for version_control integration)

 .. _permissions#permissions_interface: